simbo1905/thinbus-php-srp-demo/README.md

 php -S localhost:8000
 ```

 If that doesn't work try a couple of different browsers (chrome, firefox, edge/safari) to check if it is a browser JavaScript compatibility problem.
+Use your favourite browsers developer view to look at the network traffic to see if it corresponds to the diagrams above.
+Supply the details of the browser traffic in any issue that you raise.
 Then raise an issue naming all the browser versions you tested with and the results.
 Bonus marks for using the browser developer tools to capture the network traffic (particularly the AJAX calls) to see if the server put any error messages
 into the traffic which may break the demo code.
 Further bonus marks for including any browser JS console output and any PHP scripting engine logs which may